Whoever finds a wife finds a good thing and obtains favor from the Lord. Proverbs 18:22

 26 Shamsherai, Shehariah, Athaliah, 27 Jaareshiah, Elijah, Zichri, and the sons of Jeroham.

-28 These were heads of fathers’ households throughout their generations, leading men.
+28 These were heads of their families throughout their generations, leading men.
 They lived in Jerusalem.

-29 The father of Gibeon, whose wife’s name was Maacah, lived in Gibeon, 30 with his firstborn son Abdon, Zur, Kish, Baal, Nadab, 31 Gedor, Ahio, and Zecher.
+29 Jeiel, the father of Gibeon, whose wife’s name was Maacah, lived in Gibeon.
+30 His firstborn son was Abdon, then Zur, Kish, Baal, Nadab, 31 Gedor, Ahio, and Zecher.
 32 Mikloth became the father of Shimeah.
-They also lived with their brothers in Jerusalem, near their brothers.
+They also dwelt with their brothers, near them in Jerusalem.

 Geneology from King Saul